-This parasitic disease most commonly attacks a dog’s heart and surrounding blood vessels although worms can sometimes be found in the lungs and other areas of the circulatory system too.
-Adult worms can live up to five years and cause many serious health complications in a dog, including death.
+This parasitic disease most commonly attacks a dog’s heart and surrounding blood vessels, although worms can sometimes be found in the lungs and other circulatory system areas.
+Adult worms can live up to five years and cause many serious health complications in dogs, including death.

 The progression of canine heartworm disease is divided into four classes, based on the severity of the disease and symptoms exhibited.
-The first class is often asymptomatic, which means that dogs usually don’t show any signs of the disease.
+The first class is often asymptomatic, which means that dogs usually don’t show any disease signs.

 Treatment for heartworm in dogs involves medication to kill the circulating worms.
 In most cases, that entails three injections spread over one month.

 Hospitalization is needed during the administration of these injections or even beyond that if your vet recommends it.
-Some medications like doxycycline or prednisone are prescribed to decrease the chances of your dog reacting badly to the death of the worms.
+Some medications like doxycycline or prednisone are prescribed to decrease your dog's chances of reacting badly to the death of the worms.

-Surgery is the last option for dogs with caval syndrome, although it is an extremely risky procedure and most dogs die regardless of the treatment.
+Surgery is the last option for dogs with caval syndrome, although it is a hazardous procedure, and most dogs die regardless of the treatment.
 Caval syndrome on its own can be considered as one of the most deadly dog diseases as studies show extremely high mortality rates in dogs and cats.

 6. Lyme Disease

-Lyme disease is a tick-borne illness which can be fatal if not treated, although that is not such a common occurrence.
+Lyme disease is a tick-borne illness that can be fatal if not treated, although that is not such a common occurrence.
 Lyme disease can spread very fast since it is enough for an infected tick to be attached to your dog for 36-48 hours before your dog becomes infected too.
 It can also be found everywhere around the world, except for Antarctica.
-The disease can be prevented with vaccination.
+A licensed physician can prevent the disease with vaccination.

 The most common symptom of Lyme disease in dogs is lameness in their limbs.
-Stiffness in joints and loss of appetite can also occur, as well as lethargy, fever and enlarged lymph nodes.
-Kidney failure is the most serious symptom of Lyme disease but it only develops if the disease is left untreated.
+Stiffness in joints and loss of appetite can also occur, and lethargy, fever, and enlarged lymph nodes.
+Kidney failure is the most serious symptom of Lyme disease, but it only develops if the disease is left untreated.

-Canine Parvovirus (CPV), or Parvo, is a viral disease that attacks dogs’ intestines and heart.
-Since vaccines for Parvo are a part of the core vaccines administered to dogs, unvaccinated puppies and dogs in shelters or breeding facilities are at the highest risk of infection.
+Canine Parvovirus (CPV), or Parvo, is a viral disease that attacks dogs’ intestines and hearts.
+Since Parvo vaccines are a part of the core vaccines administered to dogs, unvaccinated puppies and dogs in shelters or breeding facilities are at the highest risk of infection.
 In most cases, Parvo is spread through contaminated feces.

-Parvo is a highly contagious and resilient virus and while fatalities occur, and it's one of the more deadly dog diseases with a very haphazard mortality rates.
-Retrospective studies have estimated death rate among dogs with parvovirus to be between 20% and 70%.
+Parvo is a highly contagious and resilient virus, and while fatalities occur, it's one of the more deadly dog diseases with very haphazard mortality rates.
+Retrospective studies have estimated the death rate among dogs with parvovirus between 20% and 70%.

 Gastric dilatation volvulus (GDV), commonly known as canine bloat, is a serious health condition in which a dog’s stomach twists and fills with gas.
-While the exact cause of bloat is unknown, large or giant breeds are more susceptible to it.
+While the exact cause of bloat is unknown, large or, giant breeds are more susceptible to it.
 Also, male dogs are more likely to suffer from bloat.
-It is believed that eating a large amount of food or eating too fast can lead to this condition, as well as eating from a raised bowl.
+It is believed that eating a large amount of food or eating too fast can lead to this condition and eating from a raised bowl.
 Stress may also be a contributing factor.

-GDV in dogs is dangerous because the stomach can put pressure on the dog's diaphragm and cause breathing problems.
-It can also lead to dog's stomach rupture and damage of different tissues, including tissues of the spleen.
+GDV in dogs is dangerous because the stomach can pressure the dog's diaphragm and cause breathing problems.
+It can also lead to a dog's stomach rupture and damage to different tissues, including the spleen's tissues.
 Ultimately, canine bloat can become fatal if left untreated.

 Treatment for canine bloat will depend on the severity.
 First, your vet will insert a tube down your dog’s throat all the way to his stomach to release the built-up pressure.
-If the tube can’t pass due to the twisting of the stomach, your vet may put a large needle through your dog’s belly to release the pressure.
+If the tube can’t pass due to the stomach's twisting, your vet may put a large needle through your dog’s belly to release the pressure.

 9. Kidney Failure

-Kidney failure in dogs is a condition that either develops on its own or due to some complications related to certain medications or other diseases.
-The one that develops on its own is called a chronic kidney failure and it is usually caused by genetic predisposition, which means that it is not preventable.
+Kidney failure in dogs is a condition that either develops independently or due to some complications related to certain medications or other diseases.
+The one that develops on its own is called chronic kidney failure, and it is usually caused by genetic predisposition, which means that it is not preventable.
 The one cause of kidney failure that is preventable is dental disease.
 Acute kidney failure occurs suddenly and can be severe.

 Acute kidney failure treatment is focused on treating the underlying cause if the cause is known.
 For example, antibiotics are commonly used to treat an infection, while antidotes are prescribed if kidney failure is caused by poisoning.
 Dialysis is often recommended to assist the kidneys in removing toxins from the blood.

-Chronic kidney failure in dogs is terminal, making this stage one of the more deadly dog diseases out there, so treatment is only focused on managing the condition and improving quality of life for the dog.
-This includes fluid therapy, different medication and changes in diet.
+Chronic kidney failure in dogs is terminal, making this stage one of the more deadly dog diseases out there, so treatment is only focused on managing the condition and improving the quality of life for the dog.
+This includes fluid therapy, different medication, and changes in diet.